openrewrite/rewrite/README.md

 Feel free to join us on [Slack](https://join.slack.com/t/rewriteoss/shared_invite/zt-nj42n3ea-b~62rIHzb3Vo0E1APKCXEA)!

-## Building & Developing Openrewrite
+## Building & Developing OpenRewrite

 We use [Gradle](https://gradle.org/) to build this project.
 The gradle wrapper checked into this project defines the gradle version to use.